safanwarrr/F1_Telemetry_Analysis/README.md

 # F1 Telemetry Analysis Tool

-This tool fetches Formula 1 telemetry data using FastF1 and allows you to compare two drivers' fastest laps side by side.
+This tool fetches Formula 1 telemetry data using FastF1 and allows you to compare multiple drivers' fastest laps side by side.

 ## Quick Start